-Another approach is to flip a coin to randomly assign entire work shifts to either the treatment or control conditions.
+Alternatively, you can use a coin flip to randomly assign entire work shifts to either the treatment or control conditions.
 You will need to have at least 10 (preferably 20) work shifts in each condition, so this approach will take longer to finish.
 However, it does have the advantage of allowing you to treat every customer the same way on any given day.
-It also allows you to keep daily records of your tips rather than on a customer-by-customer basis, so this is the easiest experiment to perform.
+It also allows you to keep records of your tips on a daily rather than a customer-by-customer basis, so this is the easiest experiment to perform.

 Once you have the data, you can simply compare the average tips in the treatment condition with those in the control condition.
 If the difference is large enough, you may be satisfied with that simple comparison.
-However, if the difference is modest, you may legitimately wonder whether it is caused by the technique being tested or by chance.
+However, if the difference is modest, you may legitimately wonder whether it is caused by the effectiveness of the technique being tested or by chance.
 You will have to do a statistical test to answer that question.
-If that is more than you want to do, I would be happy to perform such a statistical test for any server who sends me their data along with a description of how they conducted the study.
-Just send contact information and a copy of your records to me at Statler Hall, Ithaca, NY 14853, or e-mail the information to me at WML3@Cornell.edu.
+Since many of you will be unfamiliar with statistics, I would be happy to perform such a statistical test for any server who sends me their data along with a description of how they conducted the study.
+Just send contact information and a copy of your records to me at the address on page 2 of this booklet.
+Alternatively, e-mail the information to me at WML3@Cornell.edu.
 Even if you decide not to conduct a systematic test, I would love to hear about your experiences using these tip enhancing techniques, so please write or e-mail me.